List of Firefly (TV series) characters: Bester

 Bester was Serenitys original engine mechanic, portrayed by Dax Griffin.
 At some point before the events of Firefly (as shown in a flashback in "Out of Gas"), Malcolm Reynolds caught him having sex with a local girl, soon identified as Kaylee Frye, in the engine room.
 Mal demands to know what is taking Bester so long to fix the engine, and Kaylee then demonstrates that she has more knowledge of ship engine workings than Bester, whom Mal immediately fires in favor of Kaylee.

 Sheriff Bourne

-Sheriff Bourne is the sheriff of Paradiso, a mining town on Regina featured in "The Train Job".
+Sheriff Bourne is the sheriff of Paradiso, a mining town on Regina featured in "The Train Job", played by Gregg Henry.
 When Mal, Zoe, and Jayne rob the train between Hancock and Paradiso, Sheriff Bourne questions Mal and Zoe, who are pretending to be newlyweds, coming to Paradiso to find work in the mines.
 Bourne realizes there is something questionable about their story, but when Inara arrives claiming Mal as her escaped indentured servant, he thinks that is the problem.
-Later, as Mal was preparing to return the stolen medicine to Paradiso, Bourne and a posse tracked him down.
+Later, as Mal was preparing to return the stolen medicine to Paradiso, Bourne and a posse track him down.
 However, he accepts that Mal has done the right thing by bringing the medicine back, and lets the crew go free.
-Sheriff Bourne is played by Gregg Henry.